Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 The only exceptions to residency requirements for tuition purposes are those designated by state law, including:

 General questions about residency and tuition classifications should be directed to the Office of Admissions and Advising.
-Inquiries regarding specific provisions for active duty military personnel and their dependents, veterans and their dependents, members of the Maryland National Guard, BRAC, or international citizens should also be directed to the Office of Admissions and Advising.
+Inquiries regarding specific provisions for active duty military personnel and their dependents, veterans and their dependents, members of the Maryland National Guard, BRAC, or international citizens should also be directed to the Office of Records, Registration and Veterans Affairs.

 Persons who have made false statements or have presented false verification in regard to residency shall be charged the higher rates of tuition and may be subject to further college disciplinary measures.
 In addition, a person may be charged with perjury in a criminal action.